SJellen/protocols/rfc/rfc-0001-universal-sports-graph.md

 - Removed placeholder ISSN field
 - Updated header metadata to USG-RFC standard
 - Minor terminology alignment with entitlement profile

+**v1.2 — December 2025**
+- Added Section 4.1.1 referencing the USG Reference Registry v0.1.0
+- Replaced placeholder Appendix A with full registry-aligned event, issue, and settlement examples
+- Corrected code-fence formatting in Sections 4.2 and Appendix A
+- Updated cross-references to RFC 0002 for consistency
+- Minor clarifications to terminology (no normative protocol changes)

 ___

 **End of RFC 0001**